 How to Become a Computer Scientist

-Anyone who wishes to become an IT professional must have drive, ambition and patience, but certain personality traits indicate a person’s likelihood of succeeding this field, so if you think that this is likely your career path, see how many of the following traits you possess:
+Anyone who wishes to become a computer scientist must have drive, ambition and patience, but certain personality traits indicate a person’s likelihood of succeeding this field, so if you think that this is likely your career path, see how many of the following traits you possess:

 - You think logically rather than emotionally.